huntabyte/unetlab.github.io/_posts/2014-11-03-adding-dynamips-images.md

 Press RETURN to get started.
 ~~~

-Press Enter to get to teh router's promnt:
+Press Enter to get to the router's CLI:

 ~~~
 Router>